tjgore/codetype/content/articles/understanding-dependency-injection-in-php.md

 This allows you to write and design more modular and easier to maintain code.

 Here is another example.
-Break it down just as the first example we did before.
+Break it down just as the first example we previously demonstrated.

 <span class="hl-info"></span>
 ```php